atomms/myodoo/README.md

 # Odoo
 ## Your Learning Lab Repository to explore Odoo

-Welcome to **your** repository for your GitHub Learning Lab course.
+Welcome to **your** brand new repository for your GitHub Learning Lab course.
 This repository will be used during the different activities that I will be guiding you through.

 Oh!
 I haven't introduced myself...